jpf/okta-oidc-beta/README.md

 The [pyjwt](https://github.com/jpadilla/pyjwt#pyjwt) library handles a lot of ancillary JWT validation by default.
 In particular, it validates the `audience` attribute, which means that it will return an error unless the value `audience` attribute matches what we pass into this method.
-Note that Okta uses the OAuth Client ID as the audience in the `id_token` JWTs that it issues.

     def parse_jwt(token):
         rv = jwt.decode(